davidtchiu/davidtchiu.github.io/teaching/cs240/hwk5.simone/index.md

     `"Good job!
 Prepare for next round."`, which is followed by an <b>800 ms</b> delay, followed by another status message `"Round x of y"`, which is again followed by an <b>800 ms</b> delay.

-- If the player loses at any point by pressing the wrong button in a sequence, you must play the appropriate sound bites, and change the background to "hotpink."
+- If the player loses at any point by pressing the wrong button in a sequence, you must play the appropriate sound bites, and change the background to `hotpink`.
 Further, you must display the message `"Incorrect!
 You lose!"` to the user.
 Optionally, you could display the solution, but it makes it that much more frustrating (or fun) to the user that they might never know how they screwed up.

-- If the player wins, you must play the appropriate sound bites, and change the background to "DeepSkyBlue."
+- If the player wins, you must play the appropriate sound bites, and change the background to `DeepSkyBlue`.
 Further, you must display the message `"Yay you win!"` to the user.

 #### Optional Extensions